caitlinendler/SMU_MSDS_6306_Case_Study_1/README.md

 Codebook

-The codebook contains information on the data used in this project-- where the data came from and what the variables represent.
+The codebook contains information on the data used in this project--where the data came from and what the variables represent.